-Bedwetting is the involuntary discharge of urine during sleep.
+Bedwetting is involuntary discharge of urine during sleep.
 We speak of bedwetting as a child of five years or more can't stop peeing at night at least twice a week.
-A child doesn't wet the bed intentionally and it isn't the result of drinking plenty or deep sleeping.
+A child doesn't wet his bed intentionally and it isn't the result of drinking plenty or deep sleeping.
 Urinating during sleep is a common condition and treatment is often complex.

 There is usually no clear cause for bedwetting.
 During sleep, some children (and adults) don't feel when their bladder is full.
-Therefore they don’t wake up to urinate.
+Therefore, they don’t wake up to urinate.
 Sleeping too deep or drinking too much during the day plays no role in causing bedwetting.
 A physical cause can rarely be found.

 The following reasons may have to do with bedwetting:

 - High urine production.
 The human body produces the substance ADH, which influences the production of urine by the kidneys.
 Normally, the production of urine at night is less than during daytime.
 Children who wet their bed, probably produce less of this substance at night than others.
 Why this is so, is not known.

 - In some families, bedwetting is more common than in others.
 Therefore, there may be a hereditary factor for the development of bedwetting.

 - Some people respond at night insufficiently to the signal that the bladder is full, but this has nothing to do with the depth of the sleep.
 Recent research demonstrates that children who wet their bed have a high threshold for waking up, making them difficult to wake up.
 That is why children don't wake up from the signal of a full bladder.